 With Gwen becoming a student at Empire State University it was only a matter of time before she met Miles Warren.
 McGuire didn’t wait to long to have Gwen run into Miles Warren as the first story arc of Ghost-Spider dealt with that.
 Admittedly, Miles Warren has always been one of my least favorite Spider-Man villains.
 The character, both as Miles Warren and Jackal, has never been that interesting past the original introduction of the clones.

 All that said, McGuire took Miles Warren to another level as his attraction for Gwen made him a completely different threat in Ghost-Spider than Spider-Man.
 McGuire did a great job using the character’s history trying to clone the Earth-616 Gwen Stacy to make him even more menacing.
 With how the first meeting between Ghost-Spider and Jackal went there are a lot of future storylines that were set-up.
 McGuire moved Jackal into a spot where he could actually become one of Ghost-Spider’s greatest villains.
-Which is needed for whenever Gwen gets a new ongoing as Kingpin Matt Murdock story ran its course in Spider-Gwen.
+Which is needed for whenever Gwen gets a new ongoing as Kingpin Matt Murdock’s story ran its course in Spider-Gwen.

 GHOST-SPIDER LEARNS ABOUT MARVEL’S OUTLAWED DIRECTION

-A big part in the second half of Ghost-Spider was Gwen learning about the Kamala Law that was enacted by the United States government after Kamala Khan was injured during one of the Champions fight with a villain.
+A big part of the second half of Ghost-Spider was Gwen learning about the Kamala Law that was enacted by the United States government after Kamala Khan was injured during one of the Champions fight with a villain.
 The Kamala Law is very similar to the Registration Act that caused the original Marvel Civil War.
 Like the Registration Act, the Kamala’s Law is going to cause all the next generation heroes like Miss Marvel and Miles Morales.
-While information on Kamala’s Law is sparse, as the story just started right before the comic book industry was shut down, we do know that heroes under the age of 21 must have mentors or else they won’t be allowed to work as vigilante superheroes
+While the information on Kamala’s Law is sparse, as the story just started right before the comic book industry was shut down, we do know that heroes under the age of 21 must-have mentors or else they won’t be allowed to work as vigilante superheroes

 While the last few issues of Ghost-Spider focused on Gwen’s adventures in her own universe of Earth-65 there were seeds planted the last time Gwen was on Earth-616.
-Peter being one of the veteran heroes was made well aware of Kamala’s Law when it was announced.
+Peter is one of the veteran heroes was made well aware of Kamala’s Law when it was announced.
 Trying to make sure Gwen heard it from him first Peter told her about Kamala’s Law, which at that point was just barely announced.
 This caused a lot of tension between Peter and Gwen as the former immediately offered to work with the latter as her “mentor.”
-With the information being fresh and Gwen having been a superhero for several years at this point this obviously didn’t sit well with her.
+With the information being fresh and Gwen has been a superhero for several years at this point this obviously didn’t sit well with her.

 Now with the whole Outlawed direction with Kamala’s Law is still not developed yet McGuire did a great job establishing two of the main sides of this story.
-With Peter we see how even for the veteran heroes who are against the law they will be trying to help the younger heroes through this.
+With Peter, we see how even for the veteran heroes who are against the law they will be trying to help the younger heroes through this.
 At least that is what Peter seems to look to do with Gwen and likely Miles since they are part of his Spider-Family.
-At the same time, you do understand that Gwen, like the other next generation heroes, sees this as unfairly pushed on them without their voice being heard.
+At the same time, you do understand that Gwen, like the other next-generation heroes, sees this as unfairly pushed on them without their voice being heard.
 With Gwen being part of Earth-616 now it won’t be surprising to see both Peter and her be part of this Outlawed story alongside the Champions and Avengers.